Current Internship Opportunities

 “Working with the Alliance allowed me to collaborate with individuals who shared my passion for sustainability, as well as voice my own ideas…. a truly rewarding and enjoyable experience…” (LB, Muhlenberg College, 2013)

-Alliance internships generally involve a combination of research, analysis, and activism to raise both public & professional awareness.
+Alliance internships combine research, analysis, and activism to raise both public & professional awareness.
 If you are interested in one of the possibilities listed below, contact Peter Crownfield as soon as possible.
 (Before considering a specific internships we suggest you read this brief description.)

 - Climate Action! – Work with others to increase public awareness of possibilities for local action now to reduce greenhouse gas emissions [GHG].

-- Communication & Media [writing, presentations, and/or graphic design] – Help research & communicate the concepts and challenges of sustainability, using a combination of reports, posters, web pages, and/or news releases.
+- Communication & Media [writing, oral presentations, and/or graphic design] – Help research & communicate the concepts and challenges of sustainability, using a combination of reports, posters, web pages, and/or news releases.
 This can be quite challenging, because these projects often focus on public policy and ethical issues but need to include scientific concepts & technical data while finding ways to make them engaging to the public.
 May include work on current concerns, events, and controversial issues.
+Likely focus areas for 2015: Campus Sustainability, Community Rights, Food Policy, supporting local EACs [Environmental Advisory Councils], and social-justice concerns.

 - Community Rights – We’ve seen that agencies established to ensure ‘environmental protection’ have devolved into systems of regulations that actually permit ecosystem destruction and pollution levels that not only degrade the environment but create a direct threat to people’s health.
-We need to raise awareness of the public and elected officials about the importance of a community rights approach.
+We need to raise awareness of the public and elected officials about the importance of using a community rights approach — as the colonists did before the U.S Revolution!
 This internship is at the intersection of environmental policy, government, and public awareness and will focus on raising awareness and working with interested local officials.

-- Food, Health, and Sustainability – Food from the industrialized food system not only fails to support people’s health but actually undermines health.
-The internship involves research, analysis, and activism to raise both public & professional awareness, including presentations, a written report, and/or a poster on the importance of sustainable growing. [several options]
+- Food – Health & Climate impacts – Food from the industrialized food system not only fails to support people’s health but actually undermines health and has a huge global-warming impact.
+This internship involves research, analysis, and activism to raise both public & professional awareness, including developing presentations, fact sheets, and/or posters.

 - Act for Change – self-designed projects to protect or expand equality, freedoms, or human rights